 Do you ever wonder whether or not you should give your child's teacher a gift?
+After all, you know how hard teachers work, and you want to show your appreciation.
 Whether it's for a special occasion, a holiday, or just because you appreciate all the hard work and dedication, there are certain things you should keep in mind when making this decision.

 Most parents try to teach our children certain core values, including one of generosity.
 One of the best ways to demonstrate this is to offer a gift to your child’s teacher.
 You may want to limit it to special occasions, or you might like to give random gifts just to let the teacher know you are thinking about him or her.

 It’s always a good idea to put some extra thought into teacher gifts.
 Make sure they are appropriate and something the recipient will enjoy.
 This may be something the teacher can use in the classroom, take home to enjoy, or an item to put on display.
-Most teachers have fond memories of their experiences, and memorabilia type gifts hold a special place in their hearts.
+Most teachers have fond memories of their experiences in the classroom, and memorabilia type gifts hold a special place in their hearts.

 One way to keep the gift appropriate is to get all the students to participate in one present.
 You’ll have the checks and balances, and no one will feel as though you are trying to bribe the teacher.